gr-yb/yugabyte-differential-backup/differential-backup.md

   * Use a naming convention for the manifest file to determine which is the manifest for the previous backup (or other mechanism) .
   * Load the previous' backup manifest and determine which files are new.

-* Invoke primitives to copy and restore files instead of current directory based primitives.
+* Invoke primitives to copy and restore files instead ofdirectory copy primitives in use by the current distributed backup.

   * Iterate through the manifest dictionary and invoke the off-cluster file copy primitive.